-This CLE webinar for estate planning counsel who advise private equity and hedge fund founders will discuss the estate planning opportunities presented by carried interest.
-The panel will outline how planners can help structure founders' transfers of carried interest to family members, dive into the particulars of Chapter 14 of the Internal Revenue Code, explore the unintended impact on founders' estate planning, and discuss multidisciplinary strategies specialists are implementing for these high net-worth clients.
+This CLE course for estate planning counsel who advise private equity and hedge fund founders will discuss the estate planning opportunities presented by carried interest.
+The panel will outline how planners can help structure founders' transfers of carried interest to family members, dive into the particulars of Chapter 14 of the Internal Revenue Code, explore the unintended impact on founders' estate planning, and discuss multidisciplinary strategies specialists are implementing for these high net worth clients.

 - Overview of private equity and hedge fund structure and estate planning issues